 Being left alone at home and watching their human leave can be very upsetting for dogs.
 Dogs can develop separation anxiety at any time and it’s something to be aware of as many pet parents may be returning to work in the office soon.

-What are the signs that a dog is anxious?
+What are the signs & symptoms that a dog is anxious?

 As their pet parent, you’ve probably come to know your dog’s temperament and routine pretty well.
 Anxiety can manifest in physical or behavioral changes such as: